expressjs/csurf/README.md

   - any other [res.cookie](http://expressjs.com/4x/api.html#res.cookie)
     option can be set.

+##### sessionKey

+If `cookie` is set to `false`, which means a session will be used for storing the token secret -- this setting determines *which* session key should be used.

+This allows for you to store CSRF tokens in a particular session store.

+This defaults to `'session'` (*eg: req.session*).
+If you change it to another string, like `'testSession'`, for instance, then the `req.testSession` session will be used to store CSRF tokens.

 ##### ignoreMethods

 An array of the methods for which CSRF token checking will disabled.